 This view holds that human intellect is adequate in itself to select between what is acceptable and what is erroneous in Scripture.
-The theological liberal approach to Bible interpretation presumes that Scripture can be true only when it harmonizes with man’s reason; final authority is therefore seated in man: The Bible can only be true when it harmonizes with man’s independent reasoning.
-Hence, “The final and supreme authority is transferred from God to the throne-room of the human mind.”4
+The theological liberal approach to Bible interpretation presumes that Scripture can be true only when it harmonizes with man’s reason; final authority is therefore seated in man: hence, “The final and supreme authority is transferred from God to the throne-room of the human mind.”5

-There are approximately 35 “Christian” denominations that subscribe to this hermeneutic.
+Approximately 35 “Christian” denominations subscribe to this hermeneutic.
 Nationally and internationally The National Council of Churches and The World Council of Churches adhere to this interpretive approach.

-Systems of men such as Hobbs and Spinoza, F.C.
-Baur and the Tubingen School of Criticism are responsible for birthing this hermeneutic relatively late in church history.
+Systems of men such as Thomas Hobbes and Baruch Spinoza, F.C.
+Baur and the Tubingen School of criticism are responsible for birthing this hermeneutic relatively late in church history.
 Albert Schweitzer and J.M.
 Robinson on the quest for the historical Jesus have also fostered this viewpoint.
 Many others in early America, such as H.E.
 Fosdick and other purveyors of the social gospel movement bear responsibility as well.

-- The presupposition of human accommodation redefines if not erases much historically accepted Bible doctrine.
+3. The presupposition of human accommodation redefines, if not erases, much historically accepted Bible doctrine.